Quicksilver (film): Home media

-The DVD for Quicksilver was released on December 10, 2002 by Sony Pictures Home Entertainment.
+The DVD for Quicksilver was released in December 2002 by Sony Pictures Home Entertainment.

 Reception

-The film received negative reviews and as of January 2021 has only a 13% rating on Rotten Tomatoes based on 16 reviews.
+The film received negative reviews and as of July 2024 has a 13% rating on Rotten Tomatoes, based on 16 reviews.

 In The New York Times, Walter Goodman wrote "As long as the characters are doing stunts or whizzing impossibly through city traffic to a strong rock beat, there's something to watch.
 For the rest of the time, Quicksilver is as much fun as a slow leak."

-Bacon's views on the film

-In 2008, Kevin Bacon called the film "the absolute lowest point of my career."